ska-telescope/skampi/README.md

 ```
 Use the `MARK` parameter to run specific tests.
 All tests are marked with a `@pytest.mark.<some-test-marker>`, and by specifying the `MARK` variable by `<some-test-marker>`, you tell `pytest` to only run those tests.
 Note that this test will fail for the deployment described above, as there is no central node deployed.

+More information should be available in the [Documentation](https://developer.skao.int/projects/ska-skampi/en/latest/testing.html).
 ## Troubleshooting / FAQ
 Finding issues with SKAMPI deployments can sometimes be difficult, and knowledge of Kubernetes and Tango are essential.
 Some excellent troubleshooting tips for Kubernetes can be found at https://kubernetes.io/docs/tasks/debug-application-cluster/troubleshooting.